-Indicator Below Standard Developing Proficient Exemplary 4.3 Effective Student Supports and Culture □ Rituals/Celebration - There are no rituals to promote a positive student culture or recognize students. □ Routines and Procedures - There are no routines or procedures for school wide systems. □ Restorative Practices - There are no restorative practices in place. □ Equity - Differences and diversity are not recognized and there may be discriminatory practices occurring. □ Rituals - Rituals that take place do not effectively promote a positive student culture. □ Celebration - The school recognizes and celebrates students' academic performance infrequently or the school celebrates work that does not meet grade level expectations. □ Routines and Procedures - The school has routines and procedures in place but they are not consistently reinforced or staff rely too heavily on compliance rather than rationale. □ Student Culture Handbook - The school has a handbook that addresses some areas like behavior management and discipline but is not grounded in the mission and vision or does not address positive student supports. □ Behavior Management - Inconsistent behavior management systems take place at the school. □ Restorative Practices - Some restorative practices are used but they are inconsistent. □ Equity - Differences and diversity are recognized but not often celebrated There may be some unintended discriminatory practices.
-There are inconsistent practices that ensure students from different backgrounds feel included. □ Rituals - Positive rituals and routines are used to promote a positive student culture. □ Celebration - The school recognizes and celebrates students' academic performance at least monthly. □ Routines and Procedures - The school has clear routines and procedures for the whole school (i.e. lunch) and classroom specific systems (i.e. paper passing) that maximizes instructional time. □ Community Celebrations and Meetings-The school has a monthly celebration or meeting to highlight students and staff aligned to the school's core values, mission and vision. □ Student Advisory/Crew - The school has a student advisory/crew structure in place to support students' sense of belonging and provide academic and social emotional support. □ Student Culture Handbook - The school ensures that student expectations, the behavior management system, the discipline policy, and positive school supports are well defined in a handbook and grounded in the mission and vision.
-All families, students, and community members have access to the handbook. □ Behavior Management - Teachers integrate Tier I social-emotional and behavioral supports into the regular classroom environment.
-Teachers use consistent practices classroom to classroom to best support students. □ Restorative Practices - The school has a consistent system for restorative practices that are part of the school culture. □ Equity - Differences and diversity are encouraged and celebrated and the school is free from discriminatory practices.
-There are systemic practices that ensure students from different backgrounds feel included.
-In addition to "Proficient": Rituals and Celebration - Community members are invited to and participate in regular rituals and celebrations at the school to recognize students' academic and/or behavioral success.
+Indicator Not Yet Met Approaching Meeting Exceeding 4.3 Effective Student Supports and Culture Rituals/Celebration - There are no rituals to promote a positive student culture or recognize students.
+Routines and Procedures - There are no routines or procedures for school wide systems.
+Restorative Practices - There are no restorative practices in place.
+Rituals - Rituals that take place do not effectively promote a positive student culture.
+Celebration - The school recognizes and celebrates students' academic performance infrequently or the school celebrates work that does not meet grade level expectations.
+Routines and Procedures - The school has routines and procedures in place but they are not consistently reinforced or staff rely too heavily on compliance rather than rationale.
+Student Culture Handbook - The school has a handbook that addresses some areas like behavior management and discipline but is not grounded in the mission and vision or does not address positive student supports.
+Behavior Management - Inconsistent behavior management systems take place at the school.
+Restorative Practices - Some restorative practices are used but they are inconsistent.
+All Means All - There are inconsistent practices that ensure all students feel included.
+Rituals - Positive rituals and routines are used to promote a positive student and staff culture.
+Celebration - The school recognizes and celebrates students' academic performance at least monthly.
+Routines and Procedures - The school has clear routines and procedures for the whole school (i.e. lunch) and classroom specific systems (i.e. paper passing) that maximizes instructional time.
+Community Celebrations and Meetings-The school has a monthly celebration or meeting to highlight students and staff aligned to the school's core values, mission and vision.
+Student Advisory/Crew - The school has a student advisory/crew structure in place to support students' sense of belonging and provide academic and social emotional support.
+Student Culture Handbook - The school ensures that student expectations, the behavior management system, the discipline policy, and positive school supports are well defined in a handbook and grounded in the mission and vision.
+All families, students, and community members have access to the handbook.
+Behavior Management - Teachers integrate Tier I social-emotional and behavioral supports into the regular classroom to classroom to best support students.
+Restorative Practices - The school has a consistent system for restorative practices that are part of the school culture.
+All Means All -There are systemic practices that ensure all students feel included.
+In addition to "Meeting": Rituals and Celebration - Community members are invited to and participate in regular rituals and celebrations at the school to recognize students' academic and/or behavioral success.
 Student Culture Handbook - The school ensures that practices in the handbook are evaluated annually and revisions are made when needed.
-Equity - There are systemic practices that ensure that all families, especially students from different backgrounds, feel included.
+All Means All - There are systemic practices that ensure that all families, especially students from different backgrounds, feel included.